stappersg/vBook/src/tuto/0/basic.md

 +┗ objects/
 +       ┗ family.vsl
 ```

-> It is recommended to split the configuration into [Rhai modules](https://rhai.rs/book/language/modules/index.html).

 > If no interface is specified, the server listens on localhost on port 25, 465 and 587.
 Remote connections are therefore refused.